 Generate ideas and test them with users.

-Download the 170 page Field Guide, including in-depth instruction, tools, and examples for every stage of the process.
-It also includes footnotes that reference the comprehensive research and scientific approaches the guide is grounded in.
+Download the 170 page Field Guide, including in-depth instruction, tools and examples for every stage of the process.
+It also includes footnotes that reference the comprehensive research the guide is grounded in.

 A visual overview of the five big questions to move through when investigating and responding to challenges involving users.

-The 35-page workbook provides an summary of each step of the process and it’s associated tools.
-It relies on the use of Post-Its, encouraging your team to be iterative and nimble in your approach.
+The 35-page workbook provides an summary of each step of the process and its associated tools.
+It relies on the use of sticky notes, encouraging your team to be iterative and nimble in your approach.